Notes for the 5th-Edition

 There is also the issue that these "Raise" spells don't always work.
 These particular magic spells

-or thing may have already made a claim on the spirit or soul of the deceased and will not allow it
+to return, or be unable (someone or thing may have already made a claim on the essen of the

-contract signed to that effect).
+and a contract is signed to that effect).

-Once a creature has lost its life, it begins to deconstruct
+Once a creature has lost its life, it begins to deconstruct into separate components, although some

-into separate components, although some of its corporeal and noncorporeal components may continue on
+of its corporeal and noncorporeal components may continue on in a semblance (or mockery) of Life known

-of a creature decays, it may yet cling to a portion (or an instance) of its Soul, memories of its
+as Undeath.
+For example, while the corpse/lich of a creature decays, it may yet cling to a

-former life, which can be consulted by using magics, such as Speak with Dead.
-Other
+by using magics, such as Speak with Dead.
+Other spells such as Animate Dead might also exploit

-remains by giving them a new source of movement (ghost) so it may carry out new commands.
-It is
+the corporeal and lingering noncorporeal remains by giving them a new source of movement (ghost) so

-death as some type of apparition.
-Some combination of Soul, Spirit, or Litr, separated from its
+linger on in the corporeal world after death as some type of apparition.
+Some combination of Soul,

-earthly Lich, may have unfinished business that will not allow it to leave or rest in peace (merge
+Spirit, or Litr, separated from its earthly Lich, may have unfinished business that will not allow it

-with vast pools of similar substances) until such a time when its remaining earthly desires have been
+substances) until such a time when their remaining earthly desires or fears have been sated.